 A new vaccine, so far tested only in mice, broadly activates the immune system against a wide array of bacteria and fungi.

 Declines in measles vaccination during the COVID-19 pandemic have been tied to an uptick in measles cases, deaths and major outbreaks worldwide.

 There's now an FDA-approved vaccine for chikungunya, a mosquito-spread virus that can cause fever, severe joint pain, and rarely, death.

 New COVID vaccines have been approved to guard against coronavirus variants that are currently circulating.

-The FDA just approved an RSV vaccine that can be given in the third trimester of pregnancy.
+The CDC recommends a newly approved RSV vaccine be given during the last trimester of pregnancy to protect newborns.